 While there are no set rules about how long premarital counseling should last – meaning you may require more than three hours to reach your goal.
 Most experts agree that 2 hours per session for 3-6 months is sufficient time to make sure you have covered all your bases and gone over everything with your partner.

-Let’s look at five circumstances that might prolong counselling and what the therapist will work with you on:
+Let’s look at five circumstances that might prolong counseling and what the therapist will work with you on:

 Issues With Communication